-Thus, in this Regional Forest Stewardship Standard for Smallholders, the term "workers" is not used in any Indicators.
-That is in order to distinguish between the family members (including coowners or business partners) and the "temporary workers", "employees" or "volunteers" who are not family members or business associates.
+Consistent with the RFSS, the term "workers" is not used in any Indicators in this smallholder standard for Vietnam.
+That is in order to distinguish between the family members (including co-owners or business partners) and the "temporary workers", "employees" or "volunteers" who are not family members or business associates.
 Most of the IGI have been adapted to refer to "temporary workers" or "employees" on the smallholder's forest when it is intended that the requirements of the Indicator refer only to those "temporary workers" or "employees", not to "family members" or business associates (for example, in regard to wages and terms of employment conditions).
 The term "family members" is used when the requirements of an Indicator also apply to a smallholder's immediate family members (husband, wife, children) and to business partners or co-owners who are not considered "temporary workers" or "employees".
 When indicators in Principle 2 apply to both family members, business associates and non-family member "temporary workers" or "employees" (for example, in regard to use of safety equipment) the indicators refer to all persons working on the forest including "employees", "temporary workers", "volunteers", "family members" and business associates.
 Definitions of all the terms used in Principle 2 are in the Glossary.

-6.6 Who does "assessments" to determine presence of Indigenous Peoples, local communities and High Conservation Value Forests (Principles 3, 4, and 9)?
+E.6 Who does "assessments" to determine presence of Indigenous Peoples, local communities and High Conservation Value Forests (Principles 3, 4, and 9)?

-Three new indicators are "added" in this Standard to require that the smallholder has assessments that determine if Principles 3, 4 and 9 are applicable to the smallholder.
+Three new indicators were "added" in the RFSS to require that the smallholder has assessments that determine if Principles 3, 4 and 9 are applicable to the smallholder.
 The standard allows other parties to undertake these assessments on behalf of the smallholder.
 The other parties could be a group manager, an NGO, a purchaser, a government organization or any other party acting to assist the smallholder to do the required assessment to determine if a Criterion applies (i.e. if there are Indigenous Peoples, local communities or HCVs in the location of the individual smallholder).
 If the assessments indicate presence, then the indicators in those Principles are applicable for the smallholder.

-In most cases, the assessments required by Indicators 3.1.1, 4.1.1 and 9.1.1 in this RFSS are expected to confirm that there are no Indigenous Peoples or local communities or HCVs in that Draft for PSU Review FSC-STD-RAP-01-2021 V-1 location that will potentially be affected by the smallholder.
+In most cases, the assessments required by Indicators 3.1.1, 4.1.1 and 9.1.1 are expected to confirm that there are no Indigenous Peoples or local communities or HCVs in that location that will potentially be affected by the smallholder.
 In that situation, all the Indicators in these Principles are not applicable.
 A similar assessment is required by Indicator 6.1.1 in Principle 6.
 It also allows an external organization to do the "assessment of environmental values" in Criterion 6.1.
 However, in most cases, indicators in Principle 6 will be applicable - the assessment will limit the indicators to the specific environmental values identified in the assessment.